 シェアする

 What comes to mind when you hear the word “yabusame”?
 Picture archers dressed in traditional attire, shooting at targets from horseback at full gallop.
 A successful hit elicits loud applause and cheers from the audience, creating a highly charged atmosphere.
 Preserving this ancient practice of yabusame, handed down for eight centuries since the Kamakura period, is the Japan Equestrian Archery Association, based in Kamakura.
-Ahead of the yabusame ritual to be held on Sunday, June 2, this article explores the history and allure of yabusame.
+Ahead of the final yabusame event to be held at the Yabusame Kamakura Ground, taking place on Monday, September 23, this article explores the history and allure of yabusame.

 Contents